rgreat/UniGUI_MinimizedForm/README.md

 Unit which automatically handle form maximize/restore/minimise/resize for base UniGUI TUniForm class in MDI style.

-Just add it in interface uses on any UniGUI form.
+Just add it in uses on any UniGUI form in interface section.

+Uses ..., UniMinimizedForm;